• Skip to content

 Troy gets some baby Cole time inside The Museum of Antioquia.

-Drew was clearly anxious about taking the expensive video camera out, and I couldn't blame him.
-The three of us walking around with a baby and giant video camera with furry boom mic were anything but incognito.
-People are robbed for a lot less every day.
+The three of us walking around with a baby and giant video camera with furry boom mic was anything but incognito.

 Fortunately, Christine got the shots she wanted and we didn't run into any trouble.